 Compliance Committee: A Compliance Committee shall be established as a standing committee to monitor a member state’s compliance with the terms of the Compact and its authorized rules.

 Finance Committee: A Finance Committee shall be established as a standing committee to provide financial oversight and ensure the Commission is operating within its budget and is developing financial resources to achieve its purposes.

+Nominations/Elections Committee: An Election Committee shall be established as a standing committee to:

+Inform the Commissioners on the responsibilities of the office;

+Encourage participation by the Commissioners in the elections process;

+Announce nominations deadline and anticipated vacancies of the Executive Committee of the Commission;

+Communicate with incumbents to determine if they wish to run for re- election.

+Accept qualified nominees and prepare a slate of candidates for the election of the officers or members at large of the Executive Committee;

+Present a list of candidates to the Commission including the terms of office expiration dates; and

+Tally/verify the election results and report to the Commission.

+Training/ Public Relations and Communications Committee shall be a standing committee to:

+Onboard new member state delegates and administrative staff;

+Create press releases;

+Communicate with media;

+Suggest updates to the website and media sources.

 Other standing and ad hoc committees may be created by the Commission as they are determined to be necessary by the Commission by 2/3 vote.
-The composition, procedures, duties, budget and tenure of all committees shall be determined through policies approved by the Commission.
+The composition, procedures, duties, budget and tenure of all committees (if not outlined in bylaws) shall be determined through policies approved by the Commission.
 The Commission may dissolve any committee it determines is no longer needed.

 In consultation with the Executive Committee, the chairperson of the Commission shall appoint the chair of each established committee and establish the composition of each committee, except that the Treasurer shall serve as the chair of the Finance Committee.
 The chairperson, vice-chairperson, and executive director of the commission shall be considered ex-officio members of each established committee.
 Members of any committee shall serve a two-year term or until a successor is elected if the